AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/user-manager-java-api-quick.md

          }

      /**
-         * Search for a group located in the specified domain */ private static String checkGroupExist(String groupName, String domainName, DirectoryManagerServiceClient directoryManager){
+         * Search for a group in the specified domain */ private static String checkGroupExist(String groupName, String domainName, DirectoryManagerServiceClient directoryManager){
           try {